Rsalganik1123/LARP/README.md

 2. Activate env.
 Run ```pip install  /KDD2024-LARP/environment_setup/pip.txt ```

 # Dataset Building
-Since this dataloading procedure is very time consuming, we have provided piecewise code and a full service script.
+Unfortunately, due to legal restrictions we cannot post the mp3 files that were used during our training.
+However, we provide all of the elements necessary to recreate our code exactly.
+If you have any issues please feel free to reach out to our primary author, Rebecca Salganik.

+We store the exact song-caption pairs in the ```datasets/``` folder of this repository.
+These uris can be used in tandem with the code in the ```databuild_utils/``` to download the mp3.
+Furthermore, to replicate the truncation procedure we store the exact start and end of each 10 second sample using the keys ```start``` and ```end```.

+In order to facilitate your audio loading, we provide two versions of the code - one that can be batched using a scheduler such as SLURM and another which can be done slowly on a personal computer.

 ## Full service script
-- you can run ```KDD2024-LARP/clean_databuild/runner.sh```
+- you can run ```KDD2024-LARP/databuild_utils/runner.sh```
     - NOTE: you will need to manually change some paths in the runner.sh file.
         - ```track_path```: should be the exact location of the tracks.csv file
         - ```interaction_path```: should be the exact location of interaction.csv file
         - ```data_folder```: should be the ```<project_folder>``` where you plan store all the data.
 This doesn't have be inside KDD2024-LARP.

 ## Piecewise dataloading procedure
 1. Downloading original data
     - LFM